ZFEbHVUE/Batocera-CRT-Script/README.md

     It works for Kelper / Maxwell / Pascal with Nvidia driver (best performances) and Nouveau Tested on :
     8400GS        DVI-I / HDMI / VGA     Only Nouveau with dotclock_min 0
-    Quadro K600   DVI-I             Nvidia driver : dotclock_min 25.0  (Good performances)     Nouveau : dotclock_min 0.0 (not so good perfomrance)
+    Quadro K600   DVI-I             Nvidia driver : dotclock_min 25.0  (Good performance)      Nouveau : dotclock_min 0.0 (not so good perfomrance)
     GTX 980       DVI-I / HMDI      DVI-I : dotclock_min 0.0        HDMI : dotclock_min 25.0   Nouveau :
     GTX 1050ti    HDMI              dotclock_min 25.0 (very good performances)

-    Display port (DP) works for all cards but it is only for Super-resolution 240p (no interlace here).
     Turing works poorly only in 240p (tested on GTX 1650 HDMI/DP).

-    Conclusion with Nvidia cards, we recommand to use Maxwell 2.0 (Nvidia driver) Which has full support for 15KHz with DVI-I and and with very good performance for GTX 970/980/980ti.
+    Conclusion with Nvidia cards, we recommand to use Maxwell 1.0-2.0 arechitecture (Nvidia driver) Which has full support for 15KHz with DVI-I and and with very good performance for GTX 970/980/980ti.